gundb/gun-level/README.md

 - `down`
 - `db`

-Passing those options into the `Gun` constructor will customize the behavior of your gun instance.
+Passing those options into the `Gun` constructor will modify the behavior of your gun instance.

 ```javascript
 var options = {